rks101/healthy4ever/README.md

 ## Mental well-being

 Mental well-being is important.
+We do not realize this until we or someone near us goes through this.
 No one walks to a store or purchases stress online.
 Do you?
 Yet many young individuals experience iceburgs hitting their mental-titanic often.
+May be because of contraints of given time, space, manpower resources, lack of trust in relationships or in others, not addressing route cause often, trying to keep a tight leash on matters with or without control, insecurities, trauma, etc.

 Stress or anxiety can result from our thoughts, habits, how are we dealing with daily routine, everything that comes our way and our response to it.
 It is natural to get "dirt" accumulated over a period of time, we need to clean it just like we do our room.
 Stress can increase with being alone, isolation, or unpleasant commentary, so there is a need to change something in our life.